rasifr/spock/docs/features.md

 * Selective replication of table columns at publisher side
 * Data gather/merge from multiple upstream servers

-Architectural details:
+Note that:
-* Spock works on a per-database level, not whole server level like physical streaming replication
+* Spock works on a per-database level instead of a whole server level like physical streaming replication.
-* One Provider may feed multiple Subscribers without incurring additional disk write overhead
+* One provider may feed multiple subscribers without incurring additional disk write overhead
-* One Subscriber can merge changes from several origins and detect conflict between changes with automatic and configurable conflict resolution (some, but not all aspects required for multi-master).
+* One subscriber can merge changes from several origins and detect conflict between changes with automatic and configurable conflict resolution (some, but not all aspects required for multi-master).
 * Cascading replication is implemented in the form of changeset forwarding.

-## Snowflake Sequences
-[Snowflake](https://github.com/pgEdge/snowflake-sequences) is a PostgreSQL extension that provides an int8 and sequence based unique ID solution to optionally replace the PostgreSQL built-in bigserial data type.
-This extension allows Snowflake IDs that are unique within one sequence across multiple PostgreSQL instances in a distributed cluster.

 ## Automatic Replication of DDL
 The spock extension can now automatically replicate DDL statements.
 To enable this feature, set the following parameters to `on`: `spock.enable_ddl_replication`, `spock.include_ddl_repset`, and `spock.allow_ddl_from_functions`.
 We recommend you set these to `on` only when the database schema matches exactly on all nodes- either when all databases have no objects, or when all databases have exactly the same objects and all tables are added to replication sets.